in

 Black hexagon floor tiles

-White freestanding bathtub
+Ivory freestanding bathtub

-Wooden counter with white sink
+Wooden counter with ivory sink

-How To Clean Black Grout
+How To Clean Dark Grout

-Water and vinegar solution: Mix equal portions of water and vinegar to create this solution then use a toothbrush to rub it on the grout, leave it for a few minutes, then rinse with clean water and a sponge.
+Water and vinegar solution: Mix equal portions of water and vinegar to create this solution then use a toothbrush to rub it on the sealant, leave it for a few minutes, then rinse with clean water and a sponge.

 Water and baking soda paste: Safe to use for dark grouts, this paste is created by pouring a small amount of water on the backing soda.